Senate GOP blocks domestic terrorism bill, gun policy debate

 Under current law, the three federal agencies already work to investigate, prevent and prosecute acts of domestic terrorism.
 But the bill would require each agency to open offices specifically dedicated to those tasks and create an interagency task force to combat the infiltration of white supremacy in the military.

-But supporters say it would be an important toward helping the government broadly assess, for the first time, the volume of domestic terrorist attacks and threats in the U.S.

-“This alone is not going to do much to actually directly combat the threat of domestic terrorism but to me, this is like step one,” said Mary McCord, who served as a senior Justice Department national security official in the Obama administration and into the early Trump era.

-Associated Press writers Lisa Mascaro and Mary Clare Jalonick contributed to this report.
+Associated Press writers Darlene Superville, Alan Fram and Mary Clare Jalonick contributed to this report.

-This story is corrected to show that Sen. Collins’ vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/school-shootings

-Note: This story has been corrected to show that Sen. Collins’ vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.